HonoredPrince/APA-CVRP-Project/README.md

 # APA-CVRP-Project
-Project: Implementation of the Capacitated Vehicle Routing Problema using heuristics and otimization for college class final project
+Project: Implementation of the Capacitated Vehicle Routing Problem using heuristics and otimization for college class final project

 ### acess the project directory
 ### run "python main.py" on command line using a python interpreter to run the project